PTsolvers/Chmy.jl/docs/src/index.md

 A general list of the features is:

-- Single device & distributed (MPI) computing support
+- Distributed computing support with MPi.jl
-- Multi-dimensional, parameterizable field definition on structured grids
+- Multi-dimensional, parameterizable discrete and continuous fields on structured grids
-- Specification of boundary conditions for numerical fields
+- High-level interface for specifying boundary conditions with automatic batching for performance
-- Various grid operators (finite difference, grid masking, value interpolation) for fields defined in Cartesian coordinates
+- Finite difference and interpolation operators on discrete fields
 - Extensibility.
 The whole package is written in pure Julia, so adding new functions, simplification rules, and model transformations has no barrier.

 ## Funding